BackTable / ENT / Article

 Some people, their nutrition is so poor that you know that they're going to have a major wound healing problem and it could be a life-threatening issue.
 Then it's worthwhile to delay for maybe several weeks to try and optimize them a little bit.
 That’s not common.

-Pre-Surgical Imaging & Virtual Surgical Planning
+Pre-Surgical Imaging & Virtual Surgical Planning for Free Flap Surgery

-Pre-surgical studies needed vary based on the flap planned.
+Pre-surgical studies needed vary based on the free flap surgery planned.
 For fibular flaps, a CT angiogram abdomen/pelvis assesses the lower extremity vessel perfusion.
 For scapular flaps, a non-contrast CT chest is needed only if using virtual surgical planning.
 For forearm flaps, a positive Allen Test indicates sufficient perfusion for surgical use [1].
 Though it comes with a learning curve, Dr. Gordin advises that surgeons consider virtual surgical planning (VSP) for reconstructive cases.
 In his experience, VSP shifts planning decisions from the OR to the preoperative stage, saving valuable anesthesia time while providing custom cutting guides that assist with the reconstruction itself.

 [Dr. Gopi Shah]